linode/docs/docs/products/networking/vpc/guides/assign-services/index.md

 ## Configuration Options

-When assigning both new and existing Compute Instance to a VPC, the following settings can be configured.
+When assigning both new and existing Compute Instances to a VPC, the following settings can be configured:

 -   **VPC:** Multiple VPCs can be configured in a data center, but each Compute Instance can only be assigned to a single VPC.